Skip to main content

 Help us propel opportunities for all

-With your philanthropic support of diversity—which contributes to the Campaign for UC San Diego—we can make waves for the greater good.
-We do this by opening more doors to higher education, taking an active approach to teaching and learning, and blazing new pathways to solutions that enrich our community and our world.
-Visit the EDI website (diversity.ucsd.edu/give) to learn more about our diversity giving priorities and make a gift today.
+With your philanthropic support we can make waves for the greater good.
+We do this by opening more doors to higher education, taking an active approach to teaching and learning, and blazing new pathways to solutions that enrich our community and our world. diversity.ucsd.edu/give to learn more about our giving priorities and make a gift today.